billautomata/donutjs_talk/README.md

 * compare random numbers, complex sinusoidal waveforms, perlin noise
 * noise is useful because you can sample it at different zoom levels and offsets

+* rolling ocean waves by using a high y sample multiplier and constantly increase the y offset

 ## Build Setup

 ``` bash